UpCloudLtd/uks-instructions/README.md

-# Welcome to UKS Closed Beta!
+# UKS beta

 This repository contains sample configurations for Terraform and Kubernetes manifests to get started with our UpCloud Kubernetes Service (UKS).

 Note that this repository is still evolving.
-Please check back during the test period and also familiarise yourself with [the known issues](KNOWN_ISSUES.md)!
+Please check back during the beta period and also familiarise yourself with [the known issues](KNOWN_ISSUES.md).

 ## Creating your first cluster